Kimono: Edo period (1603–1867)

 During the Edo period (1603–1867 CE), both Japan's culture and economy developed significantly.
 A particular factor in the development of the Edo period was the early Genroku period (1688–1704 CE), wherein "Genroku culture" – luxurious displays of wealth and increased patronage of the arts – led to the further development of many art forms, including those of clothing.
-Genroku culture was led by the growing and increasingly-powerful merchant classes (chōnin), whose clothing was representative of their increasing economic power and rivalled the aristocracy and samurai classes, shown by their brightly-coloured kimono that utilised expensive production techniques, such as hand-painted dyework.
-Rinzu, a damask fabric, also became the preferred material for kimono at this time, replacing the previously-popular nerinuki plain-weave silk, which had been used to create tsujigahana.
+Genroku culture was led by the growing and increasingly-powerful merchant classes (chōnin), whose clothing was representative of their increasing economic power and rivalled the aristocracy and samurai classes, shown by their brightly coloured kimono that utilised expensive production techniques, such as hand-painted dyework.
+Rinzu, a damask fabric, also became the preferred material for kimono at this time, replacing the previously popular nerinuki plain-weave silk, which had been used to create tsujigahana.

+In the Edo period, clothing was further simplified, and the kamishimo, consisting of a kataginu (shoulder garment) and hakama, was used.
+The kosode became extremely popular as part of commoner culture.
+With the rise of theater such as kabuki, and the depiction of actors’ clothing in nishiki-e and ukiyo-e, the dress of commoners grew even more dazzling and extravagant.
+In response, the Tokugawa shogunate attempted to regulate clothing repeatedly through sumptuary laws based on Confucian values.
+However, the passion of the common people for clothing did not subside.
+Influenced also by the aesthetics of tea ceremony, they came to prefer garments that appeared plain but were in fact very costly.

+The tying of sashes and the development of decorative cords advanced, and the custom of tying the obi at the back became established.